Applying for childcare support as a foster carer

 Please note: if you are a foster carer who is an EEA or Swiss national you will only be eligible for 30 hours free childcare if you have EU Settled Status (EUSS) or are in the process of applying for or appealing EUSS and you meet the other eligibility criteria.
 You will need to provide evidence that you have either successfully received confirmation of EUSS, have applied for EUSS or are appealing a refusal for EUSS.
 This can be in the form of written or email confirmation from the Home Office.

-If you still believe a 3, 4 year old in your foster care needs 30 hour childcare, then you must speak to the child’s social worker before applying.
-The social worker will then discuss this request with the Service Manager for Looked After and Vulnerable Children.
-If you receive consent to apply, then please complete the Application for 30 hours for a Foster Child form - (update March 2024) (PDF, 188.65 KB).
+If you wish to apply for 30 hours working parent entitlement for a 9 month, 2, 3 or 4 year old in your foster care, then you must speak to the child’s social worker before applying.
+The social worker will then discuss this request with the Service Manager for Looked After and Vulnerable Children who will need to confirm the criteria is met.

 If you are unhappy about the decision made by the Local Authority, please seek resolution through your social worker or through the Local Authority complaints process.